Interpause/pxt-esp8266iot/README.md

 This package was made by [Interpause@Github](https://github.com/Interpause) while interning at Tinkercademy when tasked to improve the original.
 The package ended up being a complete rewrite however.

 I am really thankful to my mentor and my colleagues at TinkerTanker for being accommodating, and occasionally helping with debugging when I got stuck, as well as providing the Micro:bits and ESP8266 module required to develop this package.

+## Archive note

+In retrospect, my code for this project, while well planned, was also overkill.
+Nonetheless, this is some of my best work yet (being still quite young) and demonstrates me trying my best.
+The code is well annotated and organized even by my standards today.
+Unfortunately, I will be archiving this repository as I don't intend to work on it any further, though if I do happen to work with micro:bits in the future, perhaps I will unarchive and implement the rest of what I planned.